Lucia9838/Lucia9838/README.md

 - :Current Work: **Currently working on** `Backend Development` **&** `Distributed Systems`
 - :Tech Stack: You can visit [MY WEBSITE](https://eliochiu.github.io) for some backtend knowledge
 - :Connect with me: I'd love to connect with you! **reach me out** [![via Linkedin](https://img.shields.io/static/v1?label=email&amp;message=ElioChiu&amp;color=EA4335&amp;style=flat-square)](https://www.linkedin.com/in/lucia-wang-430057237/)
-- :nerd_face: Always believe `"You are what you loved"`
+- :nerd_face: Do what you love and success will follow

 <br>